People Clerk helps you with your small claims court lawsuit.

 Frequently Asked Questions

-Do I need a lawyer to go to court?
+• Do I need a lawyer to go to court?
 No, in fact, California does not allow lawyers to represent you at the initial small claims hearing.

-What are small claims hearings like in California?
+• What are small claims hearings like in California?
 The hearings are quick and on average are 10-15 minutes.
 Learn more here.

-How long does small claims take?
+• How long does small claims take?
 A court usually schedules the small claims hearing no later than 70 days from when the lawsuit is filed.
-Learn more here.
+Learn more here

 Camila Lopez

-Chief Legal Architect & Co-Founder @ People Clerk.
-Camila holds a juris doctor degree and is a certified mediator.
+Legal Educator @ People Clerk.
+Camila holds a law degree and is a certified mediator.
 Her passion is breaking down complicated legal processes so that people without an attorney can get justice.